When You Feel Like You Do It All Yourself: Coping With a “Lazy” Spouse

 CS’s hobbies are “lazy” ones.
-Yes, I keep the “lazy” in quotations because I don’t know if it’s truly laziness or just that his interests and hobbies don’t include anything that are anywhere nearing strenuous.
-He plays video games; he plays on and builds computers; he fixes computers; he mixes juice for his friends and himself for their e-cigs….
+Yes, I keep the “lazy” in quotations because I don’t know if it’s truly laziness or just that his interests and hobbies don’t include anything that is anywhere nearing strenuous.
+He plays video games; plays on and builds computers; fixes computers; mixes juice for his friends and himself for their e-cigs.

 All while I cook, clean, garden, write, sew, craft, organize, and essentially make the house run well.

 (By the way, we work at the same place doing the exact same job every day.
 He’s NOT more tired or worn out than me.
 We just are different people with different energy levels apparently.)